ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

   ```c++
   const rtl::CxxMirror myReflection({/*..
 Pass all type information ..*/});
   ```
-- Wrap that powerful object in a singleton and use C++ Reflection with similar features as in Java or c#.
+- Wrap that powerful object in a singleton and use C++ Reflection with similar features as in Java or C#.
 - *To generate this boilerplate code automatically, can be used **clang-reflect** https://github.com/neeraj31285/clang-reflect which is under development right now.
 Once completed, this boilerplate code can be generated automatically for any large projects.*

 ## How To build (Windows/Linux),

-*Create a build directory in project root folder.*
+Create a build directory in project root folder.
 ```sh
     mkdir Build && cd Build
 ```
-*Generate a build system using Unix Makefiles or Visual Studio, in CMake.
-(Use compiler with C++20)*
+Generate a build system using Unix Makefiles or Visual Studio, in CMake.
+(Use compiler with C++20)
 ```sh
     cmake -G "<Generator>"
 ```
-*Build - you can use any IDE if applicable to the generator, but you can also just build straight from CMake.*
+Build - you can use any IDE if applicable to the generator, but you can also just build straight from CMake.
 ```sh
     cmake --build .
 ```